 Its history aside, the antioxidant benefits of the drink are an excellent reason to try making it for your healthy diet.
 However, rather than relying on a store-bought version, why not customise your blend to suit your taste buds?

-Our love for a good chai mix had us trying numerous recipes to find the best chai spice recipe at home.
-Follow along as we create this fragrant and traditional blend!
+Our love for a good chai mix led us to try numerous recipes to find the best chai spice recipe at home.

 Jump to: